 The Major Events Fund (formerly the Major Events Development Fund) is an investment fund to support major events to achieve specific outcomes that align with government priorities.
-The Major Events Fund will give priority to events in New Zealand that are, or have the potential to be, internationally significant and which create social connection, reflect and celebrate New Zealand culture and build national pride.
+The Major Events Fund will give priority to events that that are, or have potential to be, internationally significant and which create social connection, reflect, and celebrate New Zealand culture and build national pride.

 Applications can only be received from legal entities and cannot be sourcing long term, ongoing Government funding.
 All applications undergo a rigorous due diligence assessment to ensure:

 - robust governance and event delivery structures are/will be in place

 - the event has adequate underwriting provisions and insurance cover

 - the event is financially viable

 - adequate risk management, health and safety and security plans are in place.

 Applications will also be assessed to evaluate the investment proposition (and compare it alongside investments in similar events) and to determine the leverage and legacy potential.